canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 ## 4. GroupBy

-**The GroupBy method returns a collection of "buckets" organized by a key.
+**GroupBy returns a collection of "buckets" organized by a key.
 Also, GroupBy transforms each bucket of elements.**

 Let's count the films with the same rating.